-We start with a representative subsample of all Dutch households selected by Statistics
+We start with a representative subsample of all Dutch households selected by Statistics Netherlands.

-Netherlands.
 The sample consists of roughly 95 thousand households per year, which is 1.3 percent of the population of households, covering a total of over 275 thousand individuals.
 For all analyses, we weight households with the provided sample weights.
 We consider all households with heads of household above age 25.
-Income is measured by employer-provided earnings records.
+Income is measured by employerprovided earnings records.
 We construct an individual's annual taxable labor earnings, which includes the employer's health insurance contribution, by adding all earnings reports within a given calendar year.
 To construct an hourly wage rate, we merge the earnings dataset with a dataset on employer-reported hours worked, dividing taxable labor earnings by hours of work.
 Because the model features a single decision maker for each household, we define the household wage rate for married and cohabitating households as the average individual wage rate weighted by the hours worked of each partner.
 For single households, the individual wage rate is the household wage rate.
 Household non-market time is given by average individual non-market time which is discretionary time minus individual hours worked.
 We set an individual's discretionary time equal to 16 hours a day for 365 days.

 We merge the datasets for earnings and hours with another that provides education levels for our sample.
 We need this information because we assume that there is ex-ante heterogeneity in productivity and wage profiles based on the highest educational degree earned.
 We classify every degree as a low, a medium, or a high level of education.
 The low education level is a high school degree or a practical degree, the medium level is a degree from a university of applied sciences, and the high level is a university degree.
-We group households into six education bins, which are unordered pairs of the degree of each partner.
-Singles are grouped with couples in which both partners have obtained the same level of education.3
+We consider six household education types, which are unordered pairs of the degree of each partner.
+Singles are grouped with couples in which both partners have obtained the same level of education.5 Meeting probabilities in the initial stage are set consistent with the observed conditional probabilities in the data.